Compliance is a Moving Target: What 9.5 Years in Brokerage Operations Taught Me About Fair Housing

 Three things, depending on who you are.

-If you're a landlord, broker, Associate Broker, or property manager — get the reference.
+If you're a landlord, broker, Qualifying/Associate Broker, agent, or property manager — get the reference.
 Use it as a baseline.
 Then take it further by asking the platform questions about your specific jurisdiction in real time.
-Both live at xolvedai.com.
+Both live at XolvedAI.com.

 If you're a strategist, executive, or independent professional looking to do this for your own domain — the same architecture that makes the fair housing reference work in real time can be built around almost any compliance-heavy field.
 That's the work I do at Consulting x Darell Anthony.